hillaryychan/COMP3231/notes/02_Processes-and-Threads.md

 ![combined execution trace](../imgs/2-6_combined-exec-trace.jpg)

 Note that none of the processes finish execution in a single run.
 They all run for a brief moment before another process takes its place, however from the processes perspective they are running from start to finish.
-In this process model, only one program is active ay any instant
+In this process model, only one program is active at any instant

 Process and thread models for Operating Systems